package-operator/package-operator/docs/api-reference.md

 ### PackageManifestCelMacro

-PackageManifestCelMacro is a reusable named CEL expression
+PackageManifestCelMacro is a reusable named CEL expression.

 | Field | Description |
 | ----- | ----------- |